-Reimbursed expenses were paid to three Trustees of the Synod in aggregate of £3,986 (2018: £2,038).
-No other remuneration or expenses were paid to the Trustees or members of the Resources Committee, other than the reimbursement of travel expenses, and a payment for property consultancy services, highlighted in the Annual Report.
+Reimbursed expenses were paid to three Trustees of the Synod in aggregate of £2,766 (2019: £3,986).
+The Treasurer was paid an honoraria of £1,500 (2019: £Nil) in respect of their role within the Synod.
+No other remuneration or expenses were paid to the Trustees or members of the Resources Committee, other than the reimbursement of travel expenses.